Enemy alien: Australia

 In Australia, in the wake of the outbreak of World War II, Jewish refugees and others fleeing the Nazis were classified as "enemy aliens" upon their arrival in Australia if they arrived with German identity papers.
 Australian law in 1939 designated people "enemy aliens" if they were Germans or were Australians who had been born in Germany; later, it covered Italians and Japanese as well.
 The Australian government would therefore intern them, sometimes for years until the war ended, in camps such as the isolated Tatura Internment Camp 3 D which held approximately 300 internees thus deemed "enemy aliens", mostly families, including children as young as two years of age, such as Eva Duldig — who two decades later represented the country that had interned her in tennis at Wimbledon.

 That internment camp was opened in 1940.
 It was located near Shepparton, in the northern part of the state of Victoria.
 There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
 Petitions by many of those interned to Australian politicians, stressing that they were Jewish refugees (such as Karl Duldig, Slawa Duldig, and their toddler) and therefore being unjustly imprisoned, had no effect.

 Canada

 Since 1914, the War Measures Act was a statute of the Parliament of Canada that provided for internment during war, invasion, or insurrection.
-The Act was brought into force three times in Canadian history: during Canada's first national internment operations of 19141920, the Second World War's internment of Japanese Canadians, and in the 1970 October Crisis.
+The Act was brought into force three times in Canadian history: during Canada's first national internment operations of 19141920, the Second World War's internment of Japanese, German, and Italian Canadians and in the 1970 October Crisis.
 In 1988, it was repealed and replaced by the Emergencies Act.

 The terminology used in the act is "alien enemy".